t3n0/transfer-matrix-method/README.md

 ## Installation

 ### Preferred installation: `pip`
 The preferred installation method is by using `pip`.
 This will allow the package to be installed in Windows, Unix and MacOS.
-In the realease page, simply download the [.zip file](https://github.com/t3n0/transfer-matrix-method/releases/latest) and extract it at your favorite location.
+In the release page, simply download the [.zip file](https://github.com/t3n0/transfer-matrix-method/releases/latest) and extract it at your favorite location.
 Then move into the folder and run

 `pip install .`